Gracewx/BrainPy-Models/docs/index.rst

 BrainPy-Models documentation
 ===============================

 ``BrainPy-Models`` is based on `BrainPy <https://brainpy.readthedocs.io/>`_ neuronal dynamics simulation framework.
-Here you can find the list of all the models implemented with BrainPy for neurons, synapses and topological networks.
+Here you can find neurons, synapses models and topological networks implemented with BrainPy.

+The prior goal of ``BrainPy-Models`` is to free users from repeatly implementing the most simple and commonly used models, instead they can import ``get_*()`` functions and take the advantage of our models.

+``BrainPy-Models`` is also designed to display ``BrainPy``.
+We hope users can learn in our models and examples how to use ``BrainPy`` (better), how to understand it, and the most elegant and appealing features of it.

+Enjoy your diving in the sea of dynamical models!

 .. note::